Home ยป Projects ยป Crafts ยป Vintage Christmas Tree Centerpieces Using Old Tins

 I wanted my trees to last for several holiday seasons, and I planned to sell some as well.
 I didn’t want potential buyers touching the trees only to have them “shed” their snow all over the place, LOL.

-Step 2: Glue Paper to the Bottom of the Vintage Tins
+Step 2: Insert Floral Styrofoam Into the Bottom of the Vintage Tin

-In order to give your trees stability once you place them in the tins, you’ll want something for them to connect with.
+In order to give your tree stability once you place it in the tin, you’ll want something for them to connect with.
+I found that placing some floral styrofoam in the bottom of the tin was the way to go.
+I used oblong foam from the Dollar Tree.

 If the base of your tree doesn’t fit into your tin (as was the case with one of mine) then you can remove the base.